Lesson Options & Pricing

 Piano Lessons

-Kind, supportive online piano lessons for kids, teens, and adults.
+Clear, steady online piano lessons for kids, teens, and adults.

-Piano is at the heart of my teaching.
 In lessons, I help students build solid technique, musical understanding, and confidence at the keyboard — while also making space for curiosity, creativity, and the music they genuinely enjoy.

 I use a consistent, level-appropriate curriculum alongside songs and pieces that matter to the student.
-Each lesson blends technique and musicianship in a way that feels focused but never rigid.

 What we focus on